-Figure 4.
-Contour plots of ensemble-spatio-temporal average of spatial correlation for the three turbulence components for the 15-min interval starting at 2:40Z.
-The along-interval-mean along-wind and eross-wind crosswind directions are indicated by the black and magenta arrows, respectively.
-The spatial correlation of the streamwise component is stretched in the direction of the wind (mostly from-towards the Northwestsoutheast, black arrow), while other components show no clear preferential direction.
+Figure 5.
+Contour plots of spatio-temporal average of spatial correlation for the three turbulence components for the 15-min interval starting at 2:40Z.
+The interval-mean along-wind and crosswind directions are indicated by the black and magenta arrows, respectively.
+The spatial correlation of the streamwise component is stretched in the direction of the wind (mostly towards the southeast, black arrow), while other components show no clear preferential direction.